ahwilms/terraform-example-foundation/5-app-infra/README.md

    ```

 1. Provide the user that will be running `./tf-wrapper.sh` the Service Account Token Creator role to the bu1 Terraform service account.
-1. Provide the user permissions to run the terraform locally with the `serviceAccountTokenCreator` permission.
+1. Provide the user permissions to run the Terraform locally with the `serviceAccountTokenCreator` permission.

    ```bash
    member="user:$(gcloud auth list --filter="status=ACTIVE" --format="value(account)")"